thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Sleep took away one third of my time, then there is disease and illness, time to commute, time to fall in and out of love.
 All those I do not regret.

-The remaining part, however, is plagued with distractions from the reality of an inevitable death.
+The remaining part, however, is plagued with distractions away from the awareness of death.

 The modern world is full of such distractions.
-Today, social media is the number one culprit, taking advantage of my biochemistry and poisoned my thoughts to that of a drunk and addict.
+Today, social media is the number one culprit, taking advantage of our biochemistry to reduce our lives to that of mindless automatons.

-Dopamine binges I have lost count of stole away months of my life.
+Dopamine binges stole away months of my life.
 Years even?
 Those meaningless hours are forever gone.

 ## **Human and animals**